 dism.exe /online /cleanup-image /scanhealth

-- The execution process begins immediately afterward, so wait accordingly.
+• The execution process begins immediately afterward, so wait accordingly.

-- When the scanning/repairing completes successfully, execute the below code –
+• When the scanning/repairing completes successfully, execute the below code –

 dism.exe /online /cleanup-image /restorehealth

-- This command too will take a few minutes to finish.
+• This command too will take a few minutes to finish.
 When this completes and reports fixing the underlying cause, Restart the PC.

-- Now, try upgrading the Windows 10 OS without receiving the error code 0x8007000d.
+• Now, try upgrading the Windows 10 OS without receiving the error code 0x8007000d.

-4. Enable Windows Update using Group Policy Editor
+4] Enable Windows Update using Group Policy Editor

 Sometimes, the disabled update components may cause this error 0x8007000d while performing an OS Build upgrade.
 If this indeed is the case, enable Windows Update components via Policy Editor.
-Here are the essential steps to work upon –
+Here are the essential steps to work on –

-- Jointly press the Win and R keys to open the Run dialog.
+• Jointly press the Win and R keys to open the Run dialog.

-at the void and press OK to start the Group Policy Editor. - On the upcoming window, reach out to the following path –
+• Type gpedit.msc at the void and press OK to start the Group Policy Editor.

 Computer Configuration/ Administrative Templates/ System

-- Scroll down and locate the “Specify settings for optional component installation and component repair” policy.
+• Scroll down and locate the “Specify settings for optional component installation and component repair” policy.

-- Here, check the Enabled radio button and hit OK to save the recent changes.
+• Here, check the Enabled radio button and hit OK to save the recent changes.

-- Finally, Restart your Windows and check for Updates from the next login.
+• Finally, Restart your Windows and check for Updates from the next login.

-5. Manually Reset the Windows Update Components
+6] Manually Reset the Windows Update Components

-If none of the above solutions resolve the error 0x8007000d, you should try to manually reset the Windows update components.
 To perform this task, you need to start Windows Console as an Admin and execute a few command lines.
 Here’s how to proceed –

-- Right-click anywhere on the taskbar and select Task Manager.
+• Right-click anywhere on the taskbar and select Task Manager.

-- When this desktop app comes into view, click File followed by Run new task.
+• When this desktop app comes into view, click File followed by Run new task.

-- Under the text box, type cmd (Admin) and hit the OK button.
+• Under the text box, type cmd (Admin) and hit the OK button.

 net stop bits